-Contemporary customer service strategies are efficient, personalized, and easy to use — for the customer, as well as your company’s customer support agents.
+Contemporary customer service strategies are efficient, personalized, and easy to use — for the customer and your company’s customer support agents.

-- Unified Agent Desktop – Having a unified agent desktop enables your team to always know a customer’s entire history with your brand, and be able to pick up conversations from the last point of contact, all to deliver the highest levels of customer satisfaction.
+- Unified agent desktop: A unified agent desktop enables your team to continuously know a customer’s entire history with your brand and pick up conversations from the last point of contact, all to deliver the highest levels of customer satisfaction.

-- Social Customer Service – Leverage social listening tools and respond to social messages directly from your customer service system.
+- Social media customer support: Leverage social listening tools and respond to social messages directly from your customer service system.

-- Voice IVR System – PCI and GDPR compliant call handling, routing, and customer insights are a necessity for any business.
+- Interactive voice response (IVR): PCI and GDPR compliant call handling, routing, and customer insights are a necessity for any business.
 Add in programmable IVR and integrated customer history and you have all the functionality you could ever need for your call centers.

-There exist a plethora of customer service software types, each with a unique purpose designed to solve a specific problem in customer service.
-These types range from general (an all encompassing program, such as Gladly) to the ultra-specific (such as ticketing and call center tools.)
-Each can be used on its own or in tandem for a customizable customer service strategy.
+Many customer service software types exist, each with a unique purpose designed to solve a specific problem in customer service.
+These types range from general (an all-encompassing program, such as Gladly) to ultra-specific (such as ticketing and call center tools.)
+Each can be used individually or in tandem for a customizable customer service strategy.

 These tools include:

-- Help Desk Software – Help Desk software focuses on the use of tickets to manage different customer requests.
-These typically are a step down in terms of functionality and flexibility when compared to complete customer service systems.
+- Help desk software: Help desk software focuses on using tickets to manage different customer requests.
+These are typically a step down in terms of functionality and flexibility compared to complete customer service systems.

-- Live Chat Software – Live chat software is limited to a solution built specifically for live web chat with customers.
-These are used to interact with customers who may have requests but not want to call the support line.
+- Live chat software: Live chat software is limited to a solution built specifically for live web chat with customers.
+These are used to interact with customers who may have questions but do not want to call the support line.

-- Ticketing Software – Think of customer service ticketing software as “Help Desk software Lite.”
-These tools lack much of the functionality that you would want for any team of agents, however solve the basic need of being able to manage customer tickets, requests, and complaints.
+- Ticketing software: Think of customer service ticketing software as “Help desk software lite.”
+These tools lack much of the functionality that you would want for any team of agents; however, they solve the basic need of being able to manage customer tickets, requests, and complaints.